 Digimon World Next Order lets you “digivolve” your Digimon partners into stronger ones.
 As you digivolve, you will unlock multiple branches you could change into and could drastically change how your Digimon fights.

-I'm going to explain just how digivolution works in this game as well as some things you will want to know to make the process much easier.
+In this guide we’re going to explain just how digivolution works in this game as well as some things you will want to know to make the process much easier.

 This guide will go over everything about Digivolution in Digimon World Next Order including: